in28minutes/java-cheat-sheet/README.md

 ```

 Look at the code below.
 An instance of Animal class is created. shout method is called.

 ```
 Animal animal1 = new Animal();
-System.out.println(
-animal1.shout()); //Don't Know!
+System.out.println(animal1.shout()); //Don't Know!
 ```

 Look at the code below.
-An instance of Dog class is created and store in a reference variable of type Animal.
+An instance of Dog class is created and stored in a reference variable of type Animal.

 ```
 Animal animal2 = new Dog();

 //Reference variable type => Animal
 //Object referred to => Dog
 //Dog's bark method is called.
-System.out.println(
-animal2.shout()); //BOW BOW
+System.out.println(animal2.shout()); //BOW BOW
 ```

 When shout method is called on animal2, it invokes the shout method in Dog class (type of the object pointed to by reference variable animal2).
 Even though dog has a method run, it cannot be invoked using super class reference variable.

 ```
 //animal2.run();//COMPILE ERROR
 ```

 ### instanceof Operator
-- Let us discuss about the instanceof Operator in Java.

-#### instanceof Operator Example
-Let us consider the following class and interface declarations:
+Consider the following class and interface declarations:
 ```
 class SuperClass {
 };